paschmann/SAP-HANA-WebSocket/README.md

 A small hack for SAP HANA to repurpose the Debugging.xsws file for websocket use (could be data retrieval or any other server side functionality).

-Read more about this hack here: [http://scn.sap.com/community/developer-center/hana/blog/2014/07/25/sap-hana-websockets]("http://scn.sap.com/community/developer-center/hana/blog/2014/07/25/sap-hana-websockets")
+Read more about this here: [http://scn.sap.com/community/developer-center/hana/blog/2014/07/25/sap-hana-websockets]("http://scn.sap.com/community/developer-center/hana/blog/2014/07/25/sap-hana-websockets")

 ### Install